 2 Stroke Engine Oil - How to Work out the Correct Mix Ratio

-We have put together an easy guide to calculate the correct petrol to oil ratio for a 2 stroke engine.
+This guide helps you calculate the correct petrol to oil ratio for a 2 stroke engine.

-Firstly, make sure you check your owners manual for the recommended oil and petrol ratio mix that is required for your machine.
+Check your owner's manual for the recommended oil and petrol mix ratio for your machine.

 The Maths behind the Ratio

-The following equation will allow you to easily calculate the correct amount of oil needed to mix with the petrol you already have.
+This equation allows you to calculate the correct amount of oil to mix with the petrol you have.

-The example we will use is a 50:1 ratio, this is a common ratio used for a variety of 2 stroke engines.
+We'll use a 50:1 ratio, a common mix for many 2 stroke engines.

 Step 1: